George Plant: Trials and execution

 In addition to Plant, Joseph O'Connor, Paddy Davern and Michael Walsh were also now charged with Devereux's murder.
 The second trial began at Collins Barracks, Dublin in February 1942 with Seán MacBride, the former IRA Chief of Staff and future government minister again serving as the defendant's barrister.
 Davern stated his original statement was given at gunpoint but under the new order even statements given under duress were admissible.
 The court only had two sentencing options; death or acquittal.
 Joseph O'Connor was acquitted and despite MacBride's best efforts the other three were sentenced to death.
 Davern and Walsh had their sentences commuted to life imprisonment, and were both released in 1946.
-On 5 March 1942 (just one week after sentence was passed) George Plant was executed in Portlaoise Prison by a six-man firing squad drawn from the Military Police of Irish army.
+On 5 March 1942 (just one week after sentence was passed) Plant was executed in Portlaoise Prison by a six-man firing squad drawn from the Military Police of the Irish army.
+Plant's body was buried in the grounds of the prison.

-Much bitterness was caused by the treatment of George Plant's relatives; neither his wife or mother or infant son were allowed to visit him in the week before his execution.
+Much bitterness was caused by the treatment of Plant's relatives; neither his wife or mother or infant son were allowed to visit him in the week before his execution.
 His family only learned of his execution from a brief radio broadcast before they received a telegram, censorship ensured there was little mention in the newspapers.
-The night before Plants execution there was a small protest on Cathal Brugha street in Dublin.
+The night before Plant's execution there was a small protest on Cathal Brugha street in Dublin.

-Plant was buried in the grounds of Portlaoise Prison, but was reinterred on 19 September 1948, when he was buried with full IRA military honours in his local church St Johnstown in Fethard, Co Tipperary, and a Celtic cross was erected over his grave.
+Plant was buried in the grounds of Portlaoise Prison, but was reinterred on 19 September 1948, when he was buried with full IRA military honours in his local church St Johnstown in Fethard, County Tipperary, and a Celtic cross was erected over his grave.
 His wife moved to the US where she remarried.
-George's brother Jimmy died in London in 1978.
+Plant's brother Jimmy died in London in 1978.
 The Plant's family farm is now part of the Coolmore Estate.